-Upholstery thread is in fact a type of heavy duty thread and it’s also a thick/heavy thread; nylon is sometimes preferred for upholstery thread.
+Upholstery thread is in fact a type of heavy-duty thread and it’s also a thick/heavy thread; nylon is sometimes preferred for upholstery thread.
 The upholstery thread may see exceptional heavy wear in certain situations.
-Think about a seam for a couch which will need to last 10, 20 or more years despite being used daily.
+Think about a seam for a couch that will need to last 10, 20, or more years despite being used daily.
 Personally, I have used the upholstery thread very little because few projects require that extreme resistance.

 Invisible thread is in fact a monofilament thread and it’s not really invisible, it’s just very difficult to see on the fabric because it’s very thin and it’s also transparent.

 For dark fabrics, a smoky version is made with some added color in the material of the thread.

 This thread is unraveling very easily from the spool and you have to be careful when manipulating it.
 A special needle for the metallic thread is recommended for this.

 Elastic thread is used for gathering or shirring the material; this type of thread isn’t merely stretchy, it’s real thin elastic and sewing with it is really different than sewing with regular thread.
 You only use this thread in the bobbin and regular thread for the needle.

 Stretch thread to use mostly in sergers is wooly nylon (or textured nylon).
 But now we have a stretch thread for a regular sewing machine.
 It’s a newer kind of thread and I personally use only one brand: Eloflex, by Coats & Clark.
 I like to use this thread, it’s very useful in certain situations and I felt it deserves its own article, so I wrote a review of this thread.